mcc-sw-eng-course/python-programs-Sr-samuel/L8/code/readme.md

   - Unit testing for the Board class
 - test_tictactoe_ai.py
   - Unit testing for the AI class.

+The implementation was done like this to separate the Logic of the Game, The AI code and the Representation of the code.

+Currently it was not implemented as an Interface as designed in the class diagram, but that implementation add flexibility to add the checker code with less effort.

 ![Tic Tac Toe Class](tictactoe_class_diagram.png "Tic Tac Toe Class")